Story by: Kim Huston on October 22, 2020

-Children with various neuromuscular disorders such as cerebral palsy, spina bifida, spinal muscular atrophy (SMA), muscular dystrophy and Charcot-Marie-Tooth disease can be at risk for hip dislocation.
-What is varus derotation osteotomy (VDRO), and how does it help children with neuromuscular disorders?
+Children with various neurological disorders such as cerebral palsy, spina bifida, spinal muscular atrophy (SMA), muscular dystrophy and Charcot-Marie-Tooth disease can be at risk for hip dislocation.
+What is varus derotation osteotomy (VDRO), and how does it help children with neurological disorders?

 The answer is by putting the hip back in the socket.
 The hip can be in one of three positions: located/normal, completely dislocated or perched/partially dislocated.
 Being perched or partially dislocated leads to pain and limitation of motion with increased risk of fractures (breaks) as time goes on.